 Thailand is one of Asia’s most exciting birding destinations.
 Located at the crossroads of Southeast Asia, Thailand has exceptionally high bird diversity.
 It is home to many colorful resident species which share their habitats with healthy numbers of Palearctic and Himalayan migrants.
 Combined with legendary Thai hospitality, some of the finest cuisine in the Orient, and high-quality accommodation, it is no surprise that this is one of the most popular Asian destinations for birders.
 Our tour explores the national parks of south, central, and northern Thailand, looking for handsome hornbills, spectacular broadbills, stunning pittas, and a host of other Asian denizens.
-For those with extra time, a short extension to search for the incomparably beautiful Gurney’s Pitta at Khao Nor Chuchi should ensure a grand finale, and bring a taste of the remarkable birds of the Malay Peninsula.
+For those with extra time, a short extension to search for some of the Sundaic specialties of southern Thailand should ensure a grand finale, and bring a taste of the remarkable birds of the Malay Peninsula.

-Days 5–6: Khao Yai NP.
-On day four we head to the hill forest of Khao Yai.
+Days 5–7: Khao Yai NP.
+On day 5, we head out of Kaeng Krachan, driving north to this other popular park, Khao Yai.
+Three nights will be spent just outside the park.
 The lush, evergreen dipterocarp forest supports some highly sought-after birds and mammals, including the entertaining White-handed and Pileated Gibbons.
 Impressive Silver Pheasants, stunning Siamese Firebacks, and bizarre Coral-billed Ground-Cuckoos walk unobtrusively through the undergrowth.
 Hornbills frequent the treetops, Blue and Eared Pittas skulk in the leaf litter, and White-crested Laughingthrushes move noisily in understory flocks.
 The bird list here also includes stunners such as Long-tailed and Silver-breasted broadbills, Vernal Hanging-Parrot, Greater Yellownape, Blue-bearded Bee-eater, and Red-headed Trogon.
 One night we will linger in the park and enjoy the eerie calls of the harrier-sized Great Eared-Nightjar.
 We will also search for Sambar Deer, Indian Muntjac, and the retiring Asian Elephant in the more remote parts of the park.
 Our three nights will be spent in a hotel with spacious, bird-filled grounds just outside this flagship park.

-Days 8–10: Doi Inthanon NP.
-After another morning birding at Bueng Boraphet, we make our way further north to Doi Inthanon, Thailand’s highest mountain.
+Days 9–11: Doi Inthanon NP.
+After another morning birding at Bueng Boraphet, we make our way further north to Doi Inthanon, Thailand’s highest mountain, for a three night stay near the base of the mountain.
 The “Roof of Thailand” provides spectacular forest birding at a range of different altitudes.
 The lower mountain is covered by dry, open, deciduous dipterocarp forest.
 Here we seek one of the cutest raptors in the world, the diminutive Collared Falconet.
 Black-headed Woodpecker and Chestnut-bellied Nuthatch may also be seen climbing the limbs of these gnarled trees, while Black-backed Forktails haunt the rushing rivulets.
 Higher up the mountain slopes, dazzling Green and Purple Cochoas are the prized birds in the evergreen forest, where the resident birds are joined by migrant thrushes and warblers at this time of year.
 On one day we visit the damp sphagnum bog and rhododendron forest at the summit.
 This is an eerie place in the early morning, but the misty atmosphere is brightened by dazzling Gould’s and Green-tailed Sunbirds and the bold and approachable Chestnut-crowned Laughingthrush.
 White-browed Shortwings and Slaty-bellied Tesias feed quietly on the damp forest floor.
-We will stay in a hotel just outside the park for three nights.

-Days 11–12: Doi Chiang Dao.
+Day 12: Doi Inthanon to Doi Chiang Dao.
 Heading north from Chiang Mai, we arrive at the looming limestone massif of Doi Chiang Dao.
 We bird around an attractive Buddhist temple searching for Pin-tailed Pigeon, Streaked Wren-Babbler, and Black Bulbul.
 A night walk may also reveal Mountain or Collared Scops-owls.
-We will also explore the mountain’s upper slopes for the aptly named Giant Nuthatch.
-If we are extremely lucky we may also track down the elegant Mrs. Hume’s Pheasant.
-Two nights will be spent close to the mountain.
+A single night will be spent in Doi Chiang Dao.

-Days 13–14: Doi Ang Khang.
+Day 13: Doi Chiang Dao to Doi Ang Khang.
 We will head to the flanks of Doi Ang Khang, near the Myanmar border.
 The local specialties include Limestone Wren-Babbler, Chestnut-headed Tesia, Silver-eared Mesia, Rusty-cheeked Scimitar-babbler, and Spectacled Barwing.
-Two nights will be spent in this fascinating highland town.
+One night will be spent in this fascinating highland town.